Call 01480 8-9-10-11 | Email Us | Mon-Fri 9am–5pm | Customer Login | Vacancies | Videos

 Is a 4-post lift Better Than a 2-post Lift?

 For some garages and workshops — the services you offer, your available space and lifting capacity may mean that a 2-post lift won’t be the right fit for you or your business.
-For larger garages with more space that want to offer particular services, like Class 4 and Class 7 MOT testing, a 4-post lift will likely be a more sound investment for your needs.
+For larger garages with more space that want to offer particular services, like Class 4 and Class 7 MOT testing, a 4-post, or full-height scissor lift will be a necessary investment for your needs.
+MOT testing requires the use of a specifically designed 4-post or scissor lift.

 If you’re not quite sure what’s best for you, don’t worry!
 That’s where we come in.
 We consider ourselves lift experts and offer an unrivalled range, covering all budgets and applications.
 Whichever vehicle lift is right for you, we’ll always offer honest advice and great support before and after the sale.